School districts can access federal tax credits to offset electric school bus costs. Learn more!

 In determining how much a school district may receive in a tax credit, the IRS will look at the cost basis of the project – meaning, the total cost of the electric school bus or charging infrastructure.
 As articulated in the graphic below, a tax-exempt grant or forgivable loan is included in the calculation of the cost basis of the project (e.g., a $300,000 grant to purchase an electric school bus would be factored into the total cost of the project).

-If the school district used its own funds, such as its transportation budget, these are considered “unrestricted funds” and do not affect the cost basis of the tax credit.
-For example, a district using $50,000 from its transportation budget to cover the remaining cost of an electric school bus after receiving a federal grant would not reduce the value of the tax credit.
+If the school district used its own funds, such as its transportation budget, these are considered “unrestricted funds” and do not affect the cost basis of the tax credit (e.g., a district using $50,000 from its transportation budget to cover the remaining cost of an electric school bus after receiving a federal grant would not reduce the value of the tax credit).
+Additionally, if a school district received a general grant for sustainability projects and decided to use that money to purchase electric school buses, those funds would not be considered “restricted” under this rule.
+For more information, please refer to Lawyer for Good Government’s factsheet and the IRS’s elective pay FAQs under Q41.

 Additional resources